fonnesbeck/git_tutorial/PITCHME.md

 ![fit,original](images/play-changes.png)

+Note:
-^ Version control systems start with a base version of the document and then save just the changes you made at each step of the way.
+ Version control systems start with a base version of the document and then save just the changes you made at each step of the way.
 You can think of it as a tape: if you rewind the tape and start at the base document, then you can play back each change and end up with your